-[previous versions in The PENnant and the Compuserve pen forum library]
+[previous versions published in the Pennant and the Compuserve pen forum library]

 The doctor's oath begins, "first, do no harm."
 This guiding principle is no less applicable to the repair of old pens, yet nearly everything written to date on pen repair tells the reader what to do but not what to avoid doing.
 So, to give others the benefit of my misadventures, I assembled a list of what not to do.
 That original list has now been revised many times, and there will be more revisions to come.
 Any contributions are welcome – we are all still learning.